Energy-Water-Environment Sustainability Program

 The program in Energy-Water-Environment Sustainability (EWES) is a new cross-cutting program focused on providing and supporting sustainable solutions for the exploration, production, delivery and use of energy, and their intersection with water and the natural and built environment.

 The EWES program enables students interested in a cross-disciplinary civil and environmental engineering education to earn a degree that focuses on integrating scientific principles, engineered processes, and systems analyses to address diverse challenges related to society's growing energy needs and their nexus with water and the environment.
 The program also seeks to stimulate research among traditional areas of civil and environmental engineering with students working in multi-disciplinary teams to develop sustainable solutions to meet the present and future energy and water needs of society.

 - B.S.
-Degree in Civil Engineering (Energy-Water-Environment Sustainability)
+Degree in Civil Engineering (primary or secondary) (Energy-Water-Environment Sustainability)

 - M.S.
 Degree in Civil Engineering or Environmental Engineering (Energy-Water-Environment Sustainability)

 - College of Engineering EaSE Certificate

 - Ph.D.
 Degree in Civil Engineering or Environmental Engineering (Energy-Water-Environment Sustainability)